 A wonderful way to share the joy of reading with children who speak or are learning to speak another language is through dual-language books.
 Dual-language books tell the story in English and another language.
 We have a great selection of Arabic and English dual-language books for children.

-Here are some of my personal favourite:
+Here are some of my personal favourites:

 Travelling somewhere and need to learn Arabic on the go?
 Try using Mango Languages to learn Arabic.
 Our Overdrive collection also has a number of titles to help you learn Arabic.
 Or explore a world of titles in hoopla.